pstlo/Navigator/readme.md

 ### Single file executable version of Navigator ###

+High score and attempt count reset after closing the game

 Created by Mike Pistolesi <br />
 art by Collin Guetta / @guetta.rt on instagram